spiritedwolf/fareedfauzi.github.io/_posts/2020-04-19-malicious-doc.md

 Koadic now has take control our target user.

 # User (victim) precaution
-- Please make sure the document we've downloaded from internet/mail is clean
+- Verify sender address thoroughly
-- Take a look who is the sender in your mail box
+- Ensure Antivirus is legitimate and updated
-- Take a precautionary measures before open `.doc` or `.docm` document format.
+- Take a precautionary measures like do not click "enable content" when opening `.doc` or `.docm` document format.